 How to push forward a project not moving forward.

 Alice in Wonderland DS is the official game of Tim Burton’s movie.
-Unlike the Wii version, we imagined a puzzle platform game with a unique visual identity that could adapt to the constraints of Nintendo DS hardware.
+Unlike the Wii version, we imagined a puzzle platform game with a unique visual identity that could adapt to the constraints of the Nintendo DS hardware.

 I was in charge of the level design, but I also helped out with the game design.
 I also made SFX for enemies and weapons.

-It was a difficult process to lock and check all the possibilities, then design each level according to its puzzle shape (mainly the number of doors and their place in the level).
-It was difficult to keep a fluid narrative throughout the game and keep track of what was going on and where and when it was happening.
-But the most difficult aspect of this feature was to keep a smooth curve of difficulty that would still work well, with any combination of puzzle pieces.
+It was a difficult process to lock and check all the possibilities, and then to design each level according to its puzzle shape (mainly the number of doors and their place in the level).
+It was also difficult to keep a fluid narrative throughout the game and keep track of what was going on and where and when it was happening.
+But above all, the most difficult aspect of this feature was to keep a smooth curve of difficulty that would still work well, with any combination of puzzle pieces.

 In the levels themselves, I have defined three types of activities for the player

 I especially balanced the levels so that the player always has something to do, while managing the rhythm with these activities, used as a resting phase or peak of difficulty.

 As far as game design is concerned, I helped on the combat system and I designed, with the lead game designer, all the special abilities assigned to each character (Mc Twisp the white rabbit, Absolem the caterpillar, the Mad Hatter and the Cheshire cat), each of them had to be different and meaningful to use.
 We also had to design these abilities with strong constraints in mind from Disney:

 Being part of the design process helped me a lot to build a library of level sequences that we could use later on.